-2.8 Duramax Problems (Common Issues)
+2.8 Duramax Problems [4 Key Issues]

-The small diesel engine that can hit 27 MPG average qualifies it as the ideal choice for Colorado or Canyon owners.
 Suppose you are interested in these smaller diesel pickup trucks that offer impressive performance numbers and the utility of a pickup.

 In that case, you also need to be aware of the problems you might experience while using the 2.8L Duramax diesel engine.
 It all began in 2006 when the GMC Canyon and Chevrolet Colorado Midsize pickup models finally said “I do” and married the 2.8L Duramax engine, bringing it to American soil.